MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-relecloud.md

 ## Deployment guidelines

-The customer scenario outlined above can be deployed by referencing the following architectures for the relecloud data management landing zone and data landing zone:
+The customer scenario outlined above can be deployed by referencing the following architectures for the Relecloud data management landing zone and data landing zone:

 ### Data management landing zone deployment